ruozhuw/Tabu-Search/README.md

 # Tabu-Search
 This is Tabu Search Applied in Traveling Salesman Problem

-Collaboration wtih Ruozhu (Savannah) Wang and Dingwen Xie in Computation Discrete Optimization class at Columbia Engineering.
+This is a collaboration wtih Ruozhu (Savannah) Wang and Dingwen Xie in Computation Discrete Optimization class at Columbia Engineering.